mrdejong/themer/readme.md

 'Illuminate\View\ViewServiceProvider',
 ```

-You want to command that line of code, since Themer's service provider extends from the ViewServiceProvider.
+You want to comment that line of code, since Themer's service provider extends from the ViewServiceProvider.

 Now add the following line of code to the same array as the ViewServiceProvider
 ```php